 We are spending more and more time in front of screens.
 Time can pass quickly and sometimes we can forget to take a break.
 This is not just computer screens but also mobile devices such as laptops, tablets and phones as well as other screens such as the TV, the cinema and even navigation devices.
 Tips to follow to ensure comfort whilst using screens include:

-- Always remember to take regular breaks.
+Always remember to take regular breaks.
 The 20;20;20 rule is a good rule of thumb.
-One should take a break ever 20 mins and focus their eyes on a distant object of 20 feet for 20 seconds, such as a clock on the wall.
-This relaxes one's eyes before getting stuck into close up work again.
+One should take a break ever 20 minutes and focus their eyes on a distant object of 20 feet for 20 seconds, such as a clock on the wall.
+This relaxes one's eyes before returning to close up work again.